Pabloo22/job_shop_lib/README.md

 > [!TIP]
 > You can change the style of the gantt chart with `plt.style.use("name-of-the-style")`.
-> Personally, I consider the `ggplot` style to be the most minimalistic.
+> Personally, I consider the `ggplot` style to be the cleanest.

 ### Representing Instances as Graphs